yellow wood sorrrell also known as Creeping Oxalis

 Post Emergent Control of Creeping Oxalis.

-Products that contain 2,4-D tend to give the best results vs Creeping Oxalis.
+Products that contain 2,4-D tend to give the best results vs Creeping oxalis.
 The Sulfonylurea herbicides like Recondo and Duke, are also very effective against this weed.

 Apply post-emergents to Wood Sorrel in daylight hours as the leaves fold downward towards the evening.
 This is called nyctinasty, and you can also see this in Gazania and Morning Glory.
 When the leaves of Creeping oxalis fold it makes it difficult for herbicides to stick to the foliage.